We hire musicians and dancers to perform in long-term and residential care facilities across Northeast Indiana.

 Eric Sundberg made a career of music and is now making a retirement of it.
 With a BA in Music Composition and Performance, he performed across the American continents and gave lessons, eventually becoming the full-time music director at St. John’s Catholic Church in New Haven for 30 years.
 If you’re looking for musical variety, Eric is your man.
 He plays a wide variety of instruments, including guitar, piano, harmonica, and ukulele.
 His musical repertoire covers the 20’s to today in hits, blues, folk, rock, classical, jazz, patriotic, and holiday music.

 Reverend Greg Leigh has been sharing his musical talents with Audiences Unlimited for many years.
 He began with a partner, Bryan Stewart, under the working name of “Bryan and the Preacher”.
 When Bryan stopped playing, Greg continued as “The Preacher.”
 Reverend Leigh performs vocals and guitar in a variety of musical styles, including malt shop favorites, patriotic, popular and gospel music so there is something for everyone in his programs.
-Greg is planning to retire from the active ministry in July 2015 and will continue to provide music programs through AUI in his retirement.

 Guy Zimmerman is a vocalist and guitarist who has worked as a music instructor since 1965.
 He has also performed as a church accompanist for choirs and soloists.
 He enjoys performing and believes using his musical talent is a way for him to give back to the community.